From Sanssouci to Paris

 This one moment changed everything.

 I am self-employed, thanks to Moviejones.de, the film and series website that my brother and I founded in 2007, and so I could spend more and more time in Paris.
-At the beginning barely able to articulate more than “Bonjour“, I had a lot of doubts and thoughts: Can I just sit down in a café’s terrace, when it’s normally mandatory to be placed by the waiter?
-What if he bawls me out?
-Or the expensive metro ticket isn’t working anymore and no railway staff understands English?!
+At the beginning barely able to articulate more than “Bonjour“, I had a lot of doubts and thoughts.
 In short, some fears unsettled me, which cause a smile today, and so the decision to learn French came up.

 The months during my language course in 2012 are one of the most beautiful memories in my life.
 Also the most expensive, because it had to be a studio near Sacré-Cœur, obviously...
 I left, I came back, I moved from a furnished apartment in the north to the southeast, followed by the town center - and finally I decided to find something “for my own“.
-After several months of searching a flat and with much gain of experience later a small apartment in the 17th district became my great love for some years.
+After several months of searching a flat and with much gain of experience later a small apartment in the 17th district became my home for four years.
+I started helping friends to find a place to live, and I liked that idea more and more supporting others with my own experience.

 Meanwhile the native of Potsdam became Parisian in the heart.
-What was “exotic“ in the beginning (Calling the bus?
-Paying a horrendous residential tax every year?
-Entire streets that are orphaned in August?) became a habit - and yet there is always something new to discover.
-As a foreigner I have experienced the ease of the “Savoir vivre“ and many wonderful people, but also the annoyances of bureaucratic obstacles.
+What was “exotic“ in the beginning became a habit - and yet there is always something new to discover.
+Over the years I have experienced many beautiful things and some annoyances, and met many wonderful people - just as life is.

 Although the Eiffel Tower was an eye-opener, it's not my favorite Parisian landmark.
 The Arc de Triomphe, built between 1806-1836, captivates with its clear form and imposing sculptures.
-Monumental, powerful - and adornment of the dreaded roundabout in the northwest of the city.
+He also put me on the pun “Gate to Paris“, this adornment of the dreaded roundabout in the northwest of the city.
 Forget everything you know about traffic rules ...

 Even if it is often jam-packed: I like taking the Metro.
 The agility with which one comes forward, the fluctuation, the co-flow in the “belly of Paris“, best with a great song on the headphones ...
 Especially on the bridges over the Seine and the elevated railway sections with their great view!